gdequeiroz/gdequeiroz/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%">

-My name is Gabriela de Queiroz and I'm a Cloud Advocate at Microsoft.
+My name is Gabriela de Queiroz and I'm a Director of AI at Microsoft.

 - 👨‍💻 &nbsp;Read more about me at [k-roz.com](https://k-roz.com)